Introduction:

 Did Erik Confess to His Therapist: The Ethical Boundaries

 To understand the question, did Erik confess to his therapist, it is crucial to consider the ethical obligations of therapists.
-Therapists are bound by professional codes of conduct that emphasise confidentiality, non-judgment, and empathy.
-These principles create an environment where clients feel safe to reveal their truths.
+Psychotherapists are expected to adhere to specific standards of practice, such as keeping secrets, avoiding making critical remarks about clients, and showing them understanding.
+These principles ensure that clients are comfortable sharing their truth with the people involved.

 The Psychology Behind Confession